18F/before-you-ship/_pages/infrastructure/pinning-dependencies.md

 Packaging Guide](http://python-packaging.readthedocs.io/en/latest/index.html)
 for information.
 This `setup.py` technique is a good choice for *libraries* that will be installed as a dependency elsewhere.

-A paragraph or two describing `requirements.txt` and how to generate it